oscerd/machines-walkthrough/try-hack-me/HackPark.md

 You'll have a meterpreter shell now.

-With sysinfo command you'll be able to get the Windows Information.
+With the sysinfo command, you'll be able to get the Windows Information.

 Now we need to do more enumeration.